eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 Notice that `ArbitraryLengthPath` produces 5 results and that the entire query runs in 1.79ms instead of 871ms.

-If you want to practice with these examples, the code below produces these three same plans.
+If you want to practice with these examples, the code below produces these three plans.

 {{< highlight java  >}}
 public class QueryExplainExample {